adityajain07/Drone-Images-Mosaicing/README.md

 ## Approach
 ### Assumptions
 * There is atleast 70% overlap (both front and sideways) between the images while the data was collected
-* The images are stored sequentially in the dataset
+* The images are numbered sequentially in the dataset

 ### Methodology
-Below is a higher-level overview of the mosaicing technique implemented:
+Below is a high-level overview of the image stitching algorithm:

-1. Choose first two images in the dataset
-1. Find matching keypoints between the two images
-1. Calculate the homography using the matched key- points
-1. Using this homography, one image is warped to be in the same frame as the other and a new image of all black pixels is created which can fit both images in the new frame
-1. Repeat step 2 with the current mosaic and the next image, until all the images in the dataset are covered
+1. Feature detection using SIFT
+1. Feature matching using FLANN-basd matcher
+1. Homography estimation using DLT and RANSAC
+1. Image warping

-### Stitched Mosaics
+## Stitched Mosaics
-The algorithm was tested on two datasets: agricultural farm and of Chandigarh city (the dataset has been personally collected).
-Below shows some of the mosaics (the mosaics below have been resized for easy viewing.
-Please see the original mosaics in their respective folders):
+The algorithm is tested on two datasets: agricultural farm and an urban area.
+Below images shows two examples mosaics:
-## Farm Mosaic
+### Farm Mosaic
 ![Farm Mosaic](https://github.com/adityajain07/Drone-Images-Mosaicing/blob/master/Display_FarmM.jpg)

-## City Mosaic
+### City Mosaic
 ![City Mosaic](https://github.com/adityajain07/Drone-Images-Mosaicing/blob/master/Display_CityM.jpg)

-# Future Work
+## Future Work
-As it is evident that the quality of mosaic is deteriorating with increase in the number of stitched images.
-That is because the homography error accumulates with each stitch.
-Need to implement Bundle Adjustment to reduce the propagating error.
+Two possible improvements over our work is to use bundle adjustment to reduce the cumulative error issue and blending to remove noticeable seams at the stitching location.